PhillyDistrictAttorneysOffice/jnet/README.md

 req = jnetclient.docket_request('CP-51-MY-DOCKET-2022')
 ```

-An example template for a json-formmated configuration file is provided in this git repo under [`cfg/settings.json.template`](cfg/settings.json.template).
+An example template for a json-formatted configuration file is provided in this git repo under [`cfg/settings.json.template`](cfg/settings.json.template).
 You can copy that to a filename with the `.json` extension, edit it, and use it in your client configuration.
 If you copy it to `cfg/settings.json` relative to the runtime directory, it will be included in the search path and automatically identified.

 The available keys for the json-formatted configuration file are:
 - `user-id`: the Provider Identifier, which is required for some requests and will be provided to you by JNET or AOPC.